dynamsoft-docs/barcode-reader-docs/faq/general/offline-registration-license.md

 > ```
 3. Go to the [license portal](https://www.dynamsoft.com/customer/license/).
 4. Choose the offline registration license.
 5. Click on add device, input the UUID and Device Name and click submit.
+New license should be generated.
-6. You should see a new license is generated.
+6. Initialize the license in your program!